swe4103/swe4103-project/README.md

 ## 🛠️ Architecture

-This project follows a 2-tier **(this may change to 3-tier if we ever decide to migrate to a cloud hosted DB)** client-server architecture, where the React frontend handles the user interface and communicates with the Express backend API to manage data and server-side logic, ensuring a clear separation between the presentation and application layers.
+This project follows a 2-tier **(this may change to 3-tier if we ever decide to migrate to a cloud hosted DB)** client-server architecture.
+The React frontend handles the user interface and communicates with the Express backend API to manage data and server-side logic.
+This ensures a clear separation between the presentation and application layers.

 <p align="center"><img width="500px" src="assets/docs/client-server-diagram.png" style="background-color: #ffffff; border-radius: 8px; padding: 24px;" /></p>